flatfeestack/fastauth/Readme.md

 ```

 This inserts the user with the name "user" and the password "pass".
-For **non** PKCE flow, open in browser [http://localhost:8080/oauth/authorize?response_type=code](http://localhost:8080/oauth/authorize?response_type=code).
+For **non** PKCE flow, open in browser [http://localhost:8080/oauth/authorize](http://localhost:8080/oauth/authorize).
-The token will use RS256, to use HS256, start fastauth as follows:
+The token will use HS256, to use a RS256 private key, start fastauth as follows:

 ```
-./fastauth -dev test -rs256 false -ed256 false
+./fastauth -dev myhs256pw -rs256 true
 ```

 You should see in your browser the access token: